I love to share advice and tips gleaned from my own experiences.

 The first thing you need to do is to take the time to read the job description and the duties listed in the job advertisement.

-Next you need look at the duties from your previous jobs and see if they highlight how much a match your previous experience is for this job.
+Next, you need to look at the duties from your previous jobs and see if any match this job description.
+Highlight the ones that are very similar to each other.

-If the duties you have listed relate in no way to the job, then you need to think back on what tasks you completed in your previous jobs and try to find examples where you performed similar tasks.
+If the duties you have listed relate in no way to any to your current job, then you need to think back on what tasks you completed in your previous jobs and then try to find examples where you performed similar tasks.
 Try to be as truthful as possible and don't lie.

 Job hunting is going to take up a lot of your free time and if you can get people you know to keep an eye out for positions in your field then it means that you can hear about a job opening quicker.